berkbatuhans/VueJS-101/README.md

 ### 00_DefaultVue
 > Empty Vue Project
 ### 01_Introduction
-> use of v-bind and v-html
+> use of v-bind, v-html, methods and function